Definition of Retro Reflective Tape – Online Store

 Oftentimes, reflective and retro-reflective are confused with each other.
 All retro-reflective surfaces are reflective but not all reflective surfaces are retro-reflective.
 Consider a mirror.
 It is reflective.
 However, if you shine a light on it at an angle the light will bounce and hit somewhere else.
 That is because it is reflective but not retro-reflective.
 If the mirror was retro-reflective the light would always come back to you.

 The diagram below shows how prismatic tape works.
 Prismatic tape is much more efficient (80%) and reflects light back in a tighter pattern.
-Think of it as a spot light.
+The reflecting beam would be much like a spot light.
+The beam stays tight and together out over a longer distance. (example – lighthouse beam which is concentrated via the use of a lens into a tight beam that reaches out to ships.)

-Lastly, it is important to remember that your eyes need to be in line with the source of the light for you to see it when it is reflected back.
-Car headlights and the drivers eyes are in this basic configuration which is why the driver and passenger see the street signs light up.
+Lastly, it is important to remember that the tighter the beam, the more your eyes need to be in line with the source of the light for you to see it when it is reflected back.
+Car headlights and the drivers eyes are in this basic configuration which is why the driver and passenger see the street signs light up and a by-stander off to one side will see no reflection at all.